Conversational Semantic Parsing for Dialog State Tracking: Data Elicitation

 \end{quote} This example generates a calendar event creation intent that contains two slots of attendees and location.
 In a statistical approach, the sampling probability of each production rule could be learned from dialog data.
 For the purpose of bootstrapping a new model, any prior distribution can be applied.

 \paragraph{Response module $P(y^s_t | y^u_t)$} At turn $t$, the system act $y^s_t$ is generated based on the current user dialog state $y^u_t$ and domain-specific logic.
-We represent the probability $P(y^s_t | y^u_t)$ with a probabilistic tree transformation grammar, which captures how an output tree ($y^s_t$) is generated from the input ($y^u_t$) through a mixture of generation and a copy mechanism.
+We define an interface for the conditional generation task with a probabilistic tree transformation grammar, which captures how an output tree ($y^s_t$) is generated from the input ($y^u_t$) through a mixture of generation and a copy mechanism.
 As shown in the example below, every production rule in the grammar is in the form $A \rightarrow B$, where $A$ is an input \textit{pattern} that could contain both observed nodes and unobserved nodes (marked in red), and $B$ is an output \textit{pattern} to generate.

 \begin{quote}

 \end{quote}

 Given a user dialog state, the simulator \textit{looks up} production rules which result in a match of pattern $A$, and then derives a system act based on the pattern $B$.
 Like in PTSG, probabilities of transformations can be either learned from data or specified a priori.